tencent cloud

 @Override public int homeButtonRes(int mode) { if(mode == 0) {//black return R.drawable.home_black_icon; }else { return R.drawable.home_white_icon; } }

-3. More buttons
+3. More button

-The API definition is as follows:
+The API is defined as follows:

 /**